Main Content Region

 College Student Eligibility Information

-• Working and getting paid for an average of 20 hours per week OR a total of 80 hours a month
+• Working and getting paid for at least 20 hours per week OR a total of 80 hours a month on average.

-• Approved (or awarded or accepted) for federal or state work study, anticipates working, and has not refused a work assignment (can still be eligible even if a work study job has not begun or is not currently available)
+• Approved for federal or state work study, anticipates working, and have not refused a work assignment (can still be eligible even if a work study job has not begun or is not currently available).

-• Be enrolled in a program that increases employability for current and former foster youth (Guardian Scholars, FYSI, CAFYES, ETV or Extended Foster Care)
+• Enrolled in a program that increases employability for current and former foster youth (Guardian Scholars, FYSI, CAFYES, ETV or Extended Foster Care).

-• Be a single parent of a dependent household member under the age of 12 AND enrolled full-time (12+ units)
+• A single parent responsible for the care of a dependent in the household under the age of 12

-• Participating in the CalFresh Employment and Training Program (CFET) or be a recipient of CalWorks or AFDC (Aid to Families with Dependent Children)
+• Participating in the CalFresh Employment and Training Program (CFET) or Job Opportunities and Basic Skills (JOBS), or be a recipient of CalWORKs or Aid to Families with Dependent Children (AFDC).

 CalFresh Application Process